ideal-lab5/etf/README.md

-# Encryption to the Future
+# Encryption to the Future Node

 This repository contains implementations of the ETF consensus mechanism and a substrate node that uses it.